-In addition to IVC's international programs, students may participate in the California State University International Programs; the SDSU spring semester programs in London, Paris, and Salamanca; or the Winter or Summer Sessions in Mexico and Costa Rica.
+In addition to IVC's international programs, students may participate in the California State University International Programs; the SDSU spring semester programs in London, Paris, and Salamanca; or the summer term in Mexico and Costa Rica.
 For more information, call (760) 768-5505 or visit the International Programs Office located in Student Affairs.